Luxury takes things to a different level.

 It turns cars into work of art, hotels into once-in-a-lifetime experience and luxury transforms credit cards from ho-hum pieces of plastic into status symbols that get you entry into exclusive metaphorical and literal clubs.

-American Express’ Platinum is the patriarch of this prestigious group.
-The Chase Sapphire Reserve has been hailed as the ultimate luxury credit card for millennials; heck, it has its own hashtag … #SapphireReserve.
+American Express’ Platinum is the patriarch of this prestigious premium group.
+The Chase Sapphire Reserve has been hailed as the ultimate luxury credit card for millennials.
 The MasterCard Black and the Citi Prestige tend to get lost in the shuffle, but they have their own set of glitzy perks.

 Like travel rewards cards, hotel cards and airline cards, we wanted to know which luxury credit card was the best of its kind in 2019.

 To figure this out, we judged these cards by nine different categories, ranked them within each category and gave them a point value for their rank.
-So, if a card finished first in a category, it got 4 points, second got 3 points, third got 4 points and so on.
+So, if a card finished first in a category, it got 6 points, second got 5 points, third got 4 points and so on.
 (We’ve also included a bonus section that ranks each card’s unboxing.
 This section won’t be scored; it’s purely for fun.)

 Here’s the card-category chart we used to organize the contest: